-Diarrhea in children can be a result of illness or infection, antibiotic use, a high-fructose diet or another food sensitivity.
-Pediatricians once recommended that children eat a BRAT diet which included bananas, rice, applesauce, toast.
-Other variations of the diet included BRATTY, to include yogurt, and BRATT to include tea.
-Currently the Centers for Disease Control and Prevention recommends children resume eating a well-balanced diet.
-The BRAT plan lacks the nutrition required to recover from illness.
+Diarrhea in children can be a result of illness or infection, antibiotic use, a high-fructose diet or another food sensitivity, according to MedlinePlus.
+Pediatricians once recommended that children eat a BRAT diet which included bananas, rice, applesauce, toast with yogurt and tea sometimes included.
+The Centers for Disease Control and Prevention recommend that your child resume eating a well-balanced, regular diet, as the BRAT plan may lack the nutrition required to recover from illness 1.
 A bland diet, or simply avoiding high-fat, high-fiber and spicy foods and those high in simple sugars, can provide adequate nutrition while being gentle on the gastrointestinal system.
-Fluids are extremely important as dehydration can result from diarrhea.

 Grains